mxiuwang/git-practice/Scenario_3/readme.md

 This exercise reflects the scenario when you rebase your changes on top of changes made by other Intuit engineers, but there is a merge conflict you must resolve.

-You will first attempt to rebase on a feature branch on top of other engineers' changes in the master branch, manually resolve any merge conflicts, merge the changes with no conflicts, then push all changes to the remote.
+You will first attempt to rebase on a feature branch on top of other engineers' changes in the master branch, manually resolve any merge conflicts, then push all changes to the remote.

 What is a merge conflict?
 A [merge conflict](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) occurs when different developers edit the same code on different feature branches, then try to merge them together.
 Git doesn't know which set of changes to accept, and a merge conflict results.